crystalcommerce/rack-bert-rpc/README.md

 * `path`
   Any requests coming in to this path will be handled as RPC requests.
 Defaults to '/rpc'
+* `logger`
+  This is a `Logger` object that will be used for logging messages from the RPC server.
+If no logger is provided a default one will be created that logs to `STDOUT`
 * `server`
   Used for testing, switches out the backend `BertRpc::Server` so the requests can be handled by a different one